 FOR INFANTS AND TEETHING CHIL DREN.

 An instant relief for colic of infants.

-Cures Dysentery, Diarrhea, Cholera Infantum or any diseases of the stomach and bowels.
-Makes the critical period of Teething safe and easy.
+of Teething safe and easy.
 Is a safe and pleasant tonic.
-For sale by all druggists, to venture any thing almost to gain it.
-Accordingly, I approached and spoke to Bertie, who greeted me kindly in return. ...
+For sale by all druggists, promise an abundant fulfilment of the prophecy.

+DESKS, OFFICE FURNITURE AND FIXTURES.

+Ank for Illustrated Pamphlet.